 ANI 101 Animation Basics I (3 cr.)
-Prerequisite(s): None

 This course introduces the principles of animation through a variety of animation techniques.
 Topics include motion research and analysis, effective timing, spacing, volume control, stagecraft, and choreography.
 Weekly screenings of classic animation are held, followed by in-class critiques.